Usage

 is a Julia

-package for the simulation of biochemical treatment processes (such as activated sludge processes for wastewater treatment), but it is not limited to them and provides also related physical processes.
+package for the simulation of biochemical treatment processes (such as activated sludge processes for wastewater treatment), but it is not limited to them and provides also support for the modelling of physical processes.
 As such, it allows the user to specify a set of reactors with associated processes and other systems, and connecting them to form a model of a complex system.

 To build the models, the ProcessSimulator